Gastonnter/kipu-bank/README.md

 - **`depositCount`**: Total number of successful deposits made by the user.
 - **`withdrawalCount`**: Total number of successful withdrawals made by the user.

-# 🏦 Secure Vault Smart Contract

-A minimal, secure, and gas-optimized Ethereum vault for ETH deposits and withdrawals with configurable limits.

 ---